Recognize the 11 most common manipulation techniquesHow to protect yourself from being manipulated

 - The colleague who claims that the management wants …

-Through constant repetition we can be manipulated.
-It is often tried to increase the credibility of a statement by the constant repetition as in a brainwashing.
+Through constant repetition, we can be manipulated.
+It is often tried to increase the credibility of a statement by the constant repetition as in brainwashing.
 As the number of repetitions of an assertion tends to increase, the willingness to accept an assertion as true tends to increase.
 Through repetition, a notoriety effect occurs that causes us to adopt a familiar friendly attitude.
 Yes, we humans are quite vulnerable.

-- Advertising messages that are repeated very often.
+- Advertising messages are repeated very often.

 - Brand symbols that are placed at sporting events etc. in as many places as possible.

 - Repetition of messages in presentations.